jepasq/gostatus/README.md

 # API documenation

-Run the following command :
+From the  *src* directory, run the following command :

-	godoc -http=:6060
+	make doc

-and open the page http://127.0.0.1:6060/pkg/jepasq/gostatus/ with your favorite browser.
+This should automatically open the http://127.0.0.1:6060/pkg/jepasq/gostatus/ URL in your favorite/system browser.